Graylog2/documentation/pages/architecture.rst

 -------
 In a minimum Graylog deployment, all three components are installed on a single host.
 A minimum Graylog setup that can be used for smaller, non-critical, or test setups.

-None of the components is redundant but it is easy and quick to set up.
+None of the components are redundant but it is easy and quick to set up.

 .. image:: /images/architec_small_setup.png